petterhol/pdog.no/content/om.md

 - pdog.no
 - p-dog.no
-- p-dog.online (fulgte med gratis da jeg kjøpte p-dog.no)
+- p-dog.online (lenker direkte til pdog.no/kontakt)
 - petterholstad.no
 - heltogholdent.no